 - Google Data Studio (works well with the Google Analytics marketing stack)

 - Holistics (also has some data transformation capabilities)

-Behavioral data management platforms
+Behavioral data platforms

 3. Build out a data management team

 To get the most from their data, businesses will need employees who can analyze data and understand the technologies associated with data management.